cylc/cylc-doc/src/tutorial/furthertopics/message-triggers.rst

-:term:`Message triggers <message trigger>` are particularly useful if we have a long running task and we want to produce multiple tailored outputs whilst this task is running, rather than having to wait for the task to fully complete.
+:term:`Message triggers <message trigger>` are particularly useful if we have a long running task and we want to produce multiple tailored outputs whilst this task is running, rather than having to wait for the task to complete.

 We could also set up :term:`message triggers <message trigger>` to, for example,